-In what follows, for each agent we fix a $1$-out-of-$k$ maximin partition---see \Cref{fig:rectangle-2-3} for some examples of such partitions.
+In what follows, for each agent we fix a $1$-out-of-$k$ maximin partition; see \Cref{fig:rectangle-2-3} for some examples of such partitions when $k = 3$.
 For all $i\in\mathcal N$, we assume without loss of generality that $\mms_i^k = 1$, and that $i$'s value is $0$ outside the $k$ rectangles in her maximin partition (the latter value being positive can only make it easier to satisfy the agent).
-Hence each agent has a value of $k$ for the land and should get an axes-aligned rectangle worth at least $1$.
+We may also assume that $i$'s value for each rectangle in her partition is exactly~$1$.
+Hence each agent has a value of exactly $k$ for the land and should get an axis-aligned rectangle worth at least $1$.

-We refer to the $k$ rectangles in the agent's fixed maximin partition as \emph{MMS-rectangles}; every rectangular piece of land that is worth at least $1$ to the agent is called a \emph{value-$1$ rectangle}.
-Due to our normalization, every MMS-rectangle is a value-$1$ rectangle, but the converse is not necessarily true.
+We refer to the $k$ rectangles in an agent's (fixed) maximin partition as \emph{MMS-rectangles}; every rectangular piece of land that is worth at least $1$ to the agent is called a \emph{value-$1^+$ rectangle}.
+Due to our normalization, every MMS-rectangle is a value-$1^+$ rectangle, but the converse is not necessarily true.

 \begin{definition} Consider an agent with a fixed $1$-out-of-$k$ maximin partition, and integers $p,q\geq 1$.
-A vertical \emph{$p$:$q$-rectangle cut} is a rectangular strip of height $1$ and width $s$ that has at least $p$ whole MMS-rectangles on its left and at least $q$ whole MMS-rectangles on its right.
-A vertical \emph{$p$-rectangle stack} is a sequence of $p$ rectangles of value $1$ such that each consecutive pair is separated by a vertical distance of at least~$s$.

-Horizontal rectangle cuts and stacks are defined similarly. \end{definition} In Figure \ref{fig:rectangle-2-3}(a), the left vertical cut (the thick red line) is a $1$:$2$-rectangle cut and the right one is a $2$:$1$-rectangle cut.
+A \emph{vertical $p$:$q$-rectangle cut} is a rectangular strip of height $1$ and width $s$ that has at least $p$ whole MMS-rectangles on its left and at least $q$ whole MMS-rectangles on its right.
+A \emph{vertical $p$-rectangle stack} is a sequence of $p$ value-$1^+$ rectangles such that each consecutive pair is separated by a vertical distance of at least~$s$. \end{definition} In Figure \ref{fig:rectangle-2-3}(a), the left vertical cut is a vertical $1$:$2$-rectangle cut and the right one is a vertical $2$:$1$-rectangle cut.
 In Figure \ref{fig:rectangle-2-3}(c), there is a vertical $3$-rectangle stack.
 In Figure \ref{fig:rectangle-2-3}(d), the vertical cut is a $2$:$1$-rectangle cut, and there is a vertical $2$-rectangle stack.

 The following lemma shows the existence of either a rectangle cut or a rectangle stack with appropriate parameters.

 \begin{lemma} Fix an agent and a $1$-out-of-$k$ maximin partition of this agent.
 For any integers $1\leq p,q \leq k$ with $p+q \leq k+1$, the agent has a vertical $p$:$q$-rectangle cut or a vertical $(k-p-q+2)$-rectangle stack. \end{lemma}